 The number and type of functions that a Limited scope firm needs will depend on specific permissions and activities.
 The Certification Regime, Conduct Rules and Fit and Proper requirements apply to Limited Scope firms.

 While Prescribed Responsibilities and Overall Responsibilities don’t apply to Limited scope firms, each Senior Manager will still need a Statement of Responsibilities.
-We will not need this as part of the conversion process, but firms do need to maintain a version for their records.

 Limited Permission Consumer Credit firms are Limited scope firms.
 As a Limited Permission Consumer Credit firm, you are already subject to fewer requirements, as your principal business is not financial services (but something else, such as car dealerships, dental practices and veterinary practices).